How do I get started?

 - United Healthcare

-Unfortunately, none of our providers are in network with any medicaid plans.
+Unfortunately, none of our providers are in network with any Medicaid or Medicare plans.

 In-network status with your carrier can easily be confirmed in your preliminary customer service phone call to your insurance company.